Martial Arts for Kids | Karate vs. Taekwondo

 Although there are multiple styles that are used in Karate, it focuses mainly on the hand strikes and techniques.
 These multiple styles used are actually categorized as one.
 Karate is a bit similar to Taekwondo since it also practices forms.

 Taekwondo, on the other hand, originated in Korea.
 The first documented evidence of Korean Martial Arts dates back in the 6th century, the combat training of the Hwarang warriors.
 Taekwondo was officially formed in 1995.
 Taekwondo means “the way of the foot and fist.”

 Taekwondo focuses mainly on the kicking techniques, especially the heavy and fast tricks.

 Martial Arts for Kids | Karate and Taekwondo

 Both karate and taekwondo are both considered “Hard Styles” of martial arts.
-By hard style, it means that the techniques used uses force and it is faced against another force.
-Both Martial Arts Styles also teach series of punches, blocks and kicks.
-Both martial arts emphasize physical conditioning and tech children how to understands the practical applications of techniques.
+By hardstyle, it means that the techniques use force and it is faced against another force.
+Both Martial Arts Styles also teach series of punches, blocks, and kicks.
+Both martial arts emphasize physical conditioning and teach children how to understands the practical applications of techniques.